hfsoulz/flow-web/README.md

 # About flow-web

-flow-web is a custom cli tool written in Rust. flow-web is used to generate the static website at [https://www.luflow.net](https://www.luflow.net).
+`flow-web` is a custom cli tool written in `Rust`. `flow-web` is used to generate the static website at [https://www.luflow.net](https://www.luflow.net).

 # Installation

-Install Rust from your package manager or by downloading from here:
+Install `Rust` from your package manager or by downloading from here:
 [https://rust-lang.org/](https://rust-lang.org/).

 # Generate the website